ppgaluzio/MOBOpt/README.md

 ## Analysis

-Files `PrintFront.py` and `Analisa.py` are examples of how to analyze the output of the method
+Files `PrintFront.py` and `Analisa.py`, in the scripts folder, are examples of how to analyze the output of the method